wagtail/cookiecutter-wagtail-package/README.md

     cookiecutter git@github.com:kaedroho/cookiecutter-wagtail-plugin.git

-It'll ask you for some details about you.
+It'll ask for some details about you (name and email) and your project.

 When it asks for your project name, exclude the "Wagtail" prefix.
-For example, if your project is called "Wagtail Llamas", set your project name to "Llamas" and accept all the default project name variants (unless you used a special character in the project name).
+For example, if your project is called "Wagtail Llamas", set your project name to "Llamas" and accept all the default project name variants it generates (unless you used a special character in the project name).